In Amsterdam I Am: Gemiini Is an Affordable Online Program That Helps Non-Verbal Kids Learn to Speak

 (Although, with our help, our son has learned a few signs from the Baby Signing Time videos, his progress has been slow, so we've chosen to explore other possible modes of communicating with him.)

 My son watched the Animals Part 1 video a total of 8 times that first day.
-That evening, I had my scheduled phone conversation with a Gemiini Product Specialist, who pleasantly answered any questions I had.
+That evening, I had my scheduled phone conversation with a Gemiini Coach, who pleasantly answered any questions I had.

 How do I know when my son is ready to move on to the next video?
 I wanted to know.
 I didn't think he'd be saying all (or, likely, any) of the words from the first video after 40 viewings in just 1 week.